 - If the party who wishes to annul was under the age of 18 at the time of the marriage.

 With over 130 years of combined experience among our attorneys, and an unwavering commitment to providing personalized support, we at Moshtael Family Law are here to provide the help you need with your annulment.
 We also offer a free 30-minute consultation to talk about your needs and options.

-Contact our Orange County annulment attorneys today at (714) 909-2561 to arrange your case evaluation.
+our Orange County annulment attorneys today at (714) 909-2561 to arrange your case consultation.

 How to Get an Annulment in California